rccyx/asryx/README.md

 The final compiled binary is ~2.1 MB.

-Inside that tiny footprint is a neural network tensor matrix multiplication logic, execution logic, the application runtime, process management, a custom zero allocation WAV parser, and more.
+That footprint contains a neural network tensor matrix multiplication logic, execution logic, the application runtime, process management, a custom zero allocation WAV parser, and more.

 AI model weights are separate.